MozillaReality/blender-gltf-multiexport-addon/README.md

 Small Blender Add-ons that may be useful for WebXR and WebGL development

-## Instalation
+## Installation

 1. Download `webxr-addons.zip`
 2. In Blender, go to Edit > Preferences > Add-ons and click on `Install...`.
-Select zip file.
-3. Activate the checkbox next to the *WebXR Tools* Add-on
+3. Select zip file, and activate the checkbox next to the *Import-Export: WebXR Tools* Add-on

 ## Clipboard tools